factom-protocol/FIS/FIS/DID.md

       identity

   -   A key being revoked must be currently active <!--Do we consider the DID document invalid? -->

+  -   A key being added should have the same or higher key priority number as the management key signing the entry identity

   -   For didKeys you optionally can define the purpose.
 If defined it means to only deactivate the key for the specific purpose.
 If the purpose field is not used or empy it means to revoke the key for all purposes.

+- Revoking Keys

+  -   At least one management key at level 0 should always remain present.
+Otherwise the the DID should be treated as deactivated